Maharashtrawadi Gomantak Party: 1994–1999

 In the early 1990s, the BJP was steadily gaining strength in national politics and was emerging as an alternative to the Indian National Congress (INC) at the center.
 Hoping to end years of Congress rule in the state, the MGP entered into a pre-poll alliance with the BJP in Goa.

 Considering that the MGP drew its support from the Bahujan Samaj and the BJP's demands for the demolition of the Babri Masjid, many believed that the electoral alliance would prove to be a tough competition to the ruling Congress as it would help consolidate the majority Hindu votes in its favor.

 The MGP contested 25 seats whereas the BJP fielded its candidates from 12 constituencies.
 However, in the state elections, the Congress emerged as the single largest party, yet again, winning 18 seats.
-The MGP received 12 whereas 4 BJP legislators were also elected.
+The MGP received 12 seats, whereas four BJP legislators were also elected.
 The candidates who won the elections on MGP ticket in 1994 were:

 Following the results, the Congress formed a coalition government under the leadership of Pratapsinh Rane.
 However, in 1998, internal differences between the party leaders led to a split in the Congress.

-Former CM Dr. Wilfred de Souza broke away with another 9 MLAs to form a new political party – the Goa Rajiv Congress which grabbed power, thanks to support extended by both, the MGP as well as the BJP.
+Former CM Dr. Wilfred de Souza broke away with another nine MLAs to form a new political party – the Goa Rajiv Congress which grabbed power, thanks to support extended by both, the MGP as well as the BJP.
 The government lasted for just 120 days and the INC seized power in November 1998, just a few months before the 1999 assembly polls.

 The 1994 coalition with the BJP proved to be a strategic blunder for the MGP, affecting the prospects of the party in the future.
 The national party soon started eating into the MGP's traditional vote bank.
 As the BJP improved its tally over the next few elections, the MGP's strength has declined exponentially.
 Many of its top leaders and ordinary cadres have either shifted to other parties or retired from active politics.
 Since the 1994 assembly polls, the MGP's tally has never crossed the two digit mark.